xtaci/kcptun/README.md

 ### Support

-You can support this project with the following methods:
+You can support this project by the following methods:

 1. Vultr promotion code:
 http://www.vultr.com/?ref=6897065